IT Pros Vote 2014 SSD Market Leaders in Annual Brand Surveys

 Fusion-io, LSI & Nimbus Data named Market Leaders for third straight year

-San Diego, CA – August 12, 2014 – IT Brand Pulse, a trusted source for research, data and analysis about data center infrastructure, today announced the full results of the 2014 SSD Brand Leader surveys.
+San Diego, CA – August 12, 2014 – We all know that reliable SSD are dime a dozen so we wanted to conducted this survey to help people identify the top contenders when it comes to SSD’s.
+And now, IT Brand Pulse, a trusted source for research, data and analysis about data center infrastructure, today announced the full results of the 2014 SSD Brand Leader surveys.
 Global respondents to the independent, non-sponsored surveys were asked which vendors they perceive as the leader in fourteen product categories: All Flash Fibre Channel SSD, All Flash InfiniBand SSD, All Flash iSCSI SSD, All Flash NAS SSD, All Flash System Management Software, All Flash Unified SSD, Flash Cache Software, Hybrid HDD/SSD, Memory Channel Storage, PCIe SSD DAS Adapters, PCIe SSD SAN Adapters, SAS/SATA SSD Modules, SSD Controller Chips and Virtual Server Cache Software.

 “We identified fourteen distinct flash storage categories in 2014,” said Frank Berry, CEO and Analyst with IT Brand Pulse.
 “In this still emerging industry, IT Pros selected 11 different Market leaders, with EMC, Fusion-io and IBM the only companies chosen in more than one category.”